JamesSkemp/words/content/post/review-belkin-universal-case-and-cover-for-7-inch-and-8-inch-tablet-ink.md

 +++
-title = "Review: Belkin Universal Case and Cover for 7-Inch and 8-Inch Tablet, Ink" summary = "The following is a review of the Belkin Universal Case and Cover for 7-Inch and 8-Inch Tablet, Ink, which I received as part of the Amazon Vine program." draft = false comments = false date = "2014-07-19T09:14:51-05:00"
+title = "Review: Belkin Universal Case and Cover for 7-Inch and 8-Inch Tablet, Ink" description = "The following is a review of the Belkin Universal Case and Cover for 7-Inch and 8-Inch Tablet, Ink, which I received as part of the Amazon Vine program." draft = false comments = false date = "2014-07-19T09:14:51-05:00"